timJFrame/sei-project-3/README.md

 ## Small description
 Deverr allows Developers to connect with Auctioneers that advertise contract jobs.

-The platform is based on a Bidding system where Auctioneers post Jobs and all the interested Developers are allowed to 'bid' on the job trying to win the gig.
+Inspired by Fiverr website, the platform is based on a Bidding system where Auctioneers post Jobs and all the interested Developers are allowed to 'bid' on the job trying to win the gig.

-Why you are building this project?
-Motivation?
-What does it aim to solve?
-How is it for?

 ---
 ## How to Use Deveer

+Auctioneers can view and publish jobs, comment on them and choose the winning bid from all bids received.
+They can also favourite other users.

+Bidders can browse all the jobs and filter them by category, place comments, bid for jobs and favourite other users.
 ### Prerequisites
-is this mobile friendly?
-Does the user need to install anything?
+The website is mobile friendly and the user can access it through the browser.
 ### How to navigate the website
-More in depth description of how use the project, with examples, screenshots and show that worked once
+More in depth description is available via the extended ReadMe documentation: https://docs.google.com/document/d/1XGp4wVEdUBzMLSSu7ltRPjLcE1I3-e3xVfCZbchfyhY/edit?usp=sharing

 ---
 ## Technology Used